-Begin contacting banks, credit cards and businesses to close accounts you believe have been tampered with.
+Begin contacting banks, credit card companies and businesses to close accounts you believe have been tampered with.
 Change passwords or personal identification numbers, and if necessary, open new accounts.
-Speak to someone in the security or fraud department of each company and keep a detailed log in a spiral bound notebook of all phone calls you receive or make, including dates, times and names, titles and badge numbers of anyone you speak with.
+Speak to someone in the security or fraud department of each company and keep a detailed log of all phone calls you receive or make, including dates, times and the names, titles and badge percent.
+This type of loan is legal; however, lenders will often offer to roll your debt into larger and larger loans.
+Payday lending is a quick trip into an even bigger financial hole.
+Almost any other solution to your cash crunch would be better in the long run.